nilz-bilz/cli-jrnl/README.md

 It uses symmetric AES256 encryption with GPG.
 The setup script will prompt you for the password.

+All files are stored in **ISO 8601** time and date format.
+The program creates a hierarchical structure with folders for years, months,  and timestamped files.

 ## Dependencies
 - bash
 - vim/nano (any cli text editor)